FARHAN-AHMAD17/Computer-Vision/README.md

 Clone the repository to your local machine.

-Navigate to the project directory: /E:/Projects/Bahria University/Open-CV lab/Images/ Note : This is path where my repo is located use your own.
+Navigate to the project directory.

 Create a virtual environment using your preferred method.
 For example, using venv: